Viral Testing

 PCR Viral Testing

 PCR blood tests for enterovirus and herpesvirus are generally not useful in ME/CFS.
 PCR directly detects the presence of a pathogen in the sample tested (eg, in a blood sample or tissue sample).
-However, PCR blood tests for viruses typically come out as negative in ME/CFS.
+However, PCR blood tests for viruses typically come out as negative in ME/CFS (although if you perform a PCR test on a tissue biopsy from an ME/CFS patient, these are often positive, as ME/CFS viral infections are found in the tissues).

-This negative result might be explained by the fact that ME/CFS is linked to non-cytolytic enterovirus infections, and to partial reactivation of HHV-6, and might involve abortive herpesvirus infections.
-These are all intracellular infections which remain inside human cells within the tissues, and do not produce many new viral particles.
-So there may be very few viral particles in the blood, and this could be why PCR is often negative in ME/CFS.
+These negative PCR blood tests may be explained by the fact that ME/CFS involves non-cytolytic enterovirus infections and might involve abortive herpesvirus infections.
+These are intracellular infections which live inside human tissue cells, and do not produce many new viral particles, so there will not be much virus in the blood.

-In the rare case of ME/CFS linked to parvovirus B19, here the virus can actually be found in the blood, so blood PCR is useful for parvovirus ME/CFS.
+In the rare case of ME/CFS involving parvovirus B19, here the virus is actually be found in the blood, so blood PCR is useful for parvovirus ME/CFS.

-Generally ME/CFS specialist doctors will use antibody blood tests, rather than blood PCR tests.
+Because PCR blood tests are usually negative, ME/CFS specialist doctors usually use antibody blood tests, rather than PCR.
 Antibody tests measure the immune response to a pathogen, in contrast to PCR which detects the pathogen itself.
 The advantage of antibody tests is that even if the pathogen is hiding away in the tissues as an intracellular infection, if the infection is extensive enough, tests may detect an elevated antibody response.
+And indeed, in ME/CFS patients, antibody tests usually show persistently high IgG antibody levels.

 Viral Antibody Testing

-Viral antibody blood tests are used by ME/CFS doctors, but ME/CFS doctors interpret the results of these tests differently to the way regular doctors and infectious disease specialists interpret them, as will now be explained.
+Antibody tests are used by ME/CFS doctors, but ME/CFS doctors interpret the results of these tests differently to the way regular doctors and infectious disease specialists interpret them, as we now explain.

-These IgG antibodies remain mildly raised for life, providing lifelong protection against reinfection with that particular pathogen.
-And for viruses which cannot be fully eliminated from the the body and hide in cells in a latent state, this mildly elevated IgG helps stop the virus from reactivating from latency.
+However, IgG antibodies will remain mildly raised for years, or for life, providing long-term protection against reinfection with that pathogen.
+And for viruses which cannot be fully eliminated from the body and hide in cells in a latent state, this mildly elevated IgG helps stop the virus from reactivating from latency.

-Thus in a blood test, finding high IgM and low IgG antibody levels indicates a new acute infection.
+Thus in a blood antibody test, finding high IgM, along with low or high IgG, can indicate a new acute infection.
 Finding low IgM and mildly raised IgG indicates a past infection that has been brought under control.
-And if both IgM and IgG are raised, this indicates a past infection that has reactivated from latency.
+And if IgG is high, with IgM low or high, this can indicate a past infection that has reactivated.1 2

-So these are the normal general rules used by infectious disease (ID) doctors for interpreting antibody levels, and they are summarized in the follow table.
+So these are the normal general rules used by infectious disease (ID) doctors for interpreting antibody levels, and they are summarized in the following table.

 Normal Rules for Interpreting Antibody Levels